Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/nginx-configs.md

 ---
-layout: default
 category: 3.
 Adding a New Site
 order: 6
 title: Nginx Configuration
+description: VVV uses the popular Nginx to serve pages.
+Therefore VVV provides an include for setting up WordPress easily and a file for per site Nginx configurations.
 permalink: /docs/en-US/adding-a-new-site/nginx-configuration/
 ---

 Some sites use Apache or IIS to serve pages, but VVV uses the popular Nginx.
-VVV provides an include for setting up WordPress easily, and a file for setting your own Nginx configuration on a per site basis named `vvv-nginx.conf`
+VVV provides an include for setting up WordPress easily, and a file for setting your own Nginx configuration on a per site basis named `vvv-nginx.conf`.

 ## A Standard WordPress Nginx Configuration